cfarkas/annotate_my_genomes/README.md

 ```
 ./genome-download [genome]  # mm10 for mouse, hg38 for human, galGal6 for chicken, etc.
 ```
 Check UCSC genome prefixes here: https://genome.ucsc.edu/cgi-bin/hgGateway.
-As example for latest mouse assembly (mm10) will download UCSC mouse genome assembly (mm10.fa), UCSC gtf (mm10.gtf) and NCBI GTF (mm10_ncbiRefSeq.gtf).
+As example using prefix mm10, users will download UCSC mouse genome assembly (mm10.fa), UCSC gtf (mm10.gtf) and NCBI GTF (mm10_ncbiRefSeq.gtf).

-with these requirements users can run the following pipeline as follows (as example for mouse, using 20 threads):
+Running the basic pipeline as follows (as example for mouse, using 20 threads):
 ```
 ./annotate-my-genomes stringtie.gtf path/to/mm10.gtf path/to/mm10.fa 20
 ```
-* users can use mm10_ncbiRefSeq.gtf instead to mm10.gtf to increase the annotation.
+* users can also employ mm10_ncbiRefSeq.gtf by using "add-ncbi-annotation" instead of "annotate-my-genomes".
+See an example in

 # Dependences
 ### (installation procedures of every dependence is detailed in our wiki page)